Yanlan-Mao-Lab/TissueOrigami/ToolBox/MeshGeneration/2DEllipse/src/readme.md

 - 8: Rectangle (no ECM)
 **NOTE**: There is cause to revise the inputs that are provided, especially since the tissue types provided are only then ultimately used to set a number of parameters to hard-coded values.

+Finally, the following optional arguments may be provided
+- `symY`: If provided, interprets `0`, `false`, or `False` as indicating the tissue is _not_ symmetric in the y-direction.
+If provided with any other value, or not provided at all, the tissue is assumed symmetric in y.

 ### Shape Outline Files

-Not sure what these are (or rather, where they come from - MATLAB?).
-Need contextual input.
+**Not sure what these are (or rather, where they come from - MATLAB?).
+Need contextual input.**